Whenever it’s time to head for a hike or set up camp, we always hedge our bets by going for a scout carry knife over a vertical carry.

 The ESEE Knives 4P has arguably the best construction quality, so it’s the knife to withstand the test of time.

-5. Buck Knives Selkirk – Best Value
+5. Buck Knives Selkirk – Best Knives With Horizontal Sheath

 Just because the Buck Knives Selkirk is last on our list doesn’t mean it’s inferior in terms of build quality.
 On the contrary, this medium-sized, average-priced scout knife strikes the perfect balance between durability and multi-purpose use.
 It’s suitable for hunting and survival purposes in severe conditions.